 In fact, during the 2007/09 Global Financial Crisis which saw property prices in the UK and USA fall significantly, Australian property prices actually increased in value.

 Want to get started on your home buying journey?

 We can help you qualify for a non-resident mortgage in Australia so please call us on 1300 889 743 ( +61 2 9194 1700 if you’re overseas) or fill in our free assessment form to speak with one of our home loan specialists.

 Australian properties have enjoyed consistent capital growth over the last 100 years, with property prices doubling roughly every 7 to 10 years.

-One of the reasons behind the growth is Australia’s chronic housing shortage in many of the major cities.
+One of the reasons behind the growth is Australia’s chronic housing shortage in many of our major cities.

-The main cap on housing prices is in fact affordability.
+The main cap on housing prices is affordability.

 Prices have largely risen in line with the market’s ability to pay for housing.